A Time Like No Other

 Economic Justice

 The minimum wage in New Hampshire is $7.25 an hour.
 While few workers earn that rate, even with a few extra dollars more, New Hampshire workers fall short compared to every other New England state.
 There is no “advantage” in New Hampshire for workers.
-Low wages is a contributing factor as to why so many of our residents commute to jobs out of state.
+Low wages are a contributing factor as to why so many of our residents commute to jobs out of state.
 I support a gradual increase in the minimum wage and making it comparable to other states in our region.

 Children and Families in Need